Unto Your Heart

-As I was developing Divine Heart Nurture, more and more requests for coaching healing came through both locally and from overseas.
+As I was developing Divine Integration Healing, more and more requests for healing coaching came through both locally and from overseas.

 As my family has always been my very first priority, while I was raising my blessed children, I rarely advertised my services.
 Amazingly, whenever I had free time and I was grateful and eager to share, the phone would just start to ring.

 I thank G-d for connecting me daily with those who may benefit from my offering.